panoanx/gckc-emg/README.md

 # Gradient Convolution Kernel Compensation Applied to Surface Electromyograms

 This repository contains a personal, unofficial implementation of the algorithm described in the paper [Gradient Convolution Kernel Compensation Applied to Surface Electromyograms](https://link.springer.com/chapter/10.1007/978-3-540-74494-8_77).
-It is written in Python and is intended for educational and research purposes.

 ## Description

 This project implements the methods discussed in the referenced paper using Python.
-The main focus is on applying gradient convolution kernel compensation to surface electromyograms (sEMG) data to enhance the signal processing pipeline.
+The main focus is on applying gradient convolution kernel compensation to surface electromyograms (sEMG) data to estimate the motor unit action potential (MUAP) firing times.

 ## Installation